vstconsulting/vstutils/doc/frontend-manual.rst

     *"selected__field-tariff_type-WAREHOUSE"* and *"selected__field-tariff_type-SLIDE"* if selected 2 ``ListTableRow`` that contains "choices" field with name "tariff_type" and values "WAREHOUSE" and "SLIDE" respectively.

 * ``Operation`` - *operation__[operation_name]*
+   **Warning**
+    If you hide operations using CSS classes and for example all actions were hidden then Actions dropdown button will still be visible.

+    For better control over actions and sublinks see :ref:`changing-actions-or-sublinks`

    **Example:**
     *operation__pickup_point* if operation button or link has name *pickup_point*